boturnbow/monarisa/_posts/2019-03-31-epoxy-tips.md

 * Auto body scrapers cut to different sizes for fillets
 * Big auto body scrapers to squeegee around epoxy
 * Thin plastic cut with pinking shears for laminating
-* 1/3 of foam roller cover mounted on a stick for smoothing epoxy coats
 * Ziploc bag with the corner cut out for piping fillet mix into corners
 * Chip brushes
 * Small foam rollers with a rounded, foam tip
+* 1/3 of foam roller cover mounted on a stick for smoothing epoxy coats
+* Heat gun
 * Denatured alcohol for cleanup; acetone if the epoxy is cured

 ## Fillers